We're onto you.

 Junebug died because of his weakness to gold chains and lots of folks see I'm Gonna Git You Sucka as a cautionary tale.
 Some men and women just don't have room on their hands to put an extra ring.

-The Mafia don can't stand the sound of his pinkie ring tinkling against his wedding band, the winner of the 1992 Cotton Bowl doesn't want to dishonor his buddies by taking off his jewelry, and Sasha Fierce isn't removing that full-hand ring for nothing, no way, no how.
+The Mafia don can't stand the sound of his pinkie ring tinkling against his wedding band, the winner of the 1992 Cotton Bowl doesn't want to dishonor his buddies by taking off his jewelry, and Sasha Fierce isn't removing that full-hand ring, no way, no how.